See also Clip Menu.

 Clickingadds the clip to the project bin.
 The clip can then be dragged to the timeline.
 The duration of the color clip can be adjusted on the timeline.

-Image Sequence clips are clips created from a series of still images.
+Add Image Sequence: Image sequence clips are clips created from a series of still images.
 The feature can be used to make an animation from a collection of still images or to create a slideshow of still images.
 To create the former, use a short frame duration; to create the latter, use a long frame duration.

 100_1697.jpg then the next will be

-Then hit.
-A video file made up of all the images in the folder from which you selected the first frame file from will be added to the Project Bin.
+Then hit OK.
+A video file made up of all the images in the folder from which you selected the first frame file from will be added to the project bin.

 You can then drag this video to the timeline.